Basil

 For the Romans, it became an emblem of hatred that was associated with the scorpion.

 In Greece, basil is grown around homes to help bring good luck.
-In Western Europe, during the Middle Ages, it was considered the devil’s herb and used in potions to protect against witches.
+In Western Europe during the Middle Ages, it was considered the devil’s herb and used in potions to protect against witches.

 Sweet basil (O. basilicum) is a different species from holy basil (O. tenuiflorum).
 Holy basil has a more medicinal flavor and is favored by some for use in Thai cooking.
 It has purple stems and leaves that are floppier than sweet basil, with its slim, pointed shape leaves.